Five-run eighth inning ices it as Mariners’ bats heat up for big win over Twins

 - Report: Seahawks went to scout Josh Allen, and Russell Wilson's camp wants to know why

-Seattle pushed the lead to 5-0 in the fifth inning on a two-run single from Dee Gordon.

-That lead seemed to be enough for Mariners starter Mike Leake, who worked the first five innings without allowing a run despite issuing four walks.
-He had allowed just one hit and seemed poised to give the Mariners six innings of work.
+That lead seemed to be enough for Mariners starter Mike Leake (2-0), who worked the first five innings without allowing a run despite issuing four walks.
+He had allowed just one hit and seemed poised to give the Mariners six innings.

 However, Joe Mauer and Miguel Sano started off the sixth with back-to-back “doubles” that forced Leake from the game with a slew of left-handed hitters coming to the plate.

+“In cold games like this, you are trying to get a feel on every pitch within reason,” he said.
+“I don’t think this is baseball weather, but it’s all right.
+We came out with a win.”

-The first double to Mauer should have been caught on the warning track, but Ichiro didn’t quite get to the ball to make a play.
-The second double, which was over Ichiro’s head, was also catchable.
+The double to Mauer should have been caught on the warning track, but Ichiro didn’t quite get to the ball.
+The second double, over Ichiro’s head, might have also been catchable.

+“The balls seemed like they hung up there for a while,” Servais said.
+“Were they plays that could’ve been made?
+They might’ve been tough, but they are probably plays you are accustomed to seeing him make.
+Those guys were standing out there a long time.
+It’s 25 degrees so you probably aren’t going to have the same range and mobility as normal.”

-Leake’s replacement, Marc Rzepczynski, gave up two hits and allowed two more runs to score, getting just one out.
-Right-hander Dan Altavilla cleaned up the mess of an inning, retiring the last two batters of the inning.
+Leake’s replacement, Marc Rzepczynski, gave up two hits that scored two more runs, and left after getting just one out.
+Right-hander Dan Altavilla cleaned up the mess of an inning, retiring the last two batters.

+The Mariners found themselves in another minor jam in the seventh.
+The Twins loaded the bases with one out against Nick Vincent.
+Servais called on right-hander Juan Nicasio.
+The veteran struck out Eddie Rosario and got a pop out in foul territory to end the threat.

+“I made my pitches,” Nicasio said.
+“It was a little tough with the cold.
+My velocity was OK.
+I was looking for a ground ball.
+I was looking for a double play.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.